macrat/ayd/README.md

 The line that starts with `#` will ignored as a comment.

-Source file should encoded by UTF-8 without BOM, but in Windows, you can use legacy encoding.
+Source file should encoded by UTF-8 with/without BOM or UTF-16 with BOM, but in Windows, you can use legacy encoding.
 Please see also [text encoding chapter](#text-encoding).

 examples:
 - `source:./targets.txt`